Indigenous and Northern Affairs Canada explain how the organisation is working to better the lives of the urban Aboriginal population in Canada

 Why are programmes such as this crucial to help support people in more urban communities?

 More than half of Indigenous peoples in Canada live in urban centres.
-Supporting First Nations, Inuit and Métis where they live is about improving the quality of life and contributing to stronger economic growth in their communities, and in Canada.
+Supporting First Nations, Inuit and Métis where they live are about improving the quality of life and contributing to stronger economic growth in their communities, and in Canada.
 UPIP seeks to support and build upon the existing network of Friendship

 Centres, which are working on the front-lines to address the numerous and often critical issues faced by Indigenous people in urban environments.